 Course Number Course Name Course Description

 SLPA:650 Advanced Clinical Practicum Provides clinical practicum

 (3 credit hours) (Repeated three times) experiences in the Audiology and

 Speech Center or at external sites.

-Assignments will be arranged by

-the Clinic Director.
-During the first

-year of graduate study, graduate
+Graduate students and the Distance

+Learning Coordinator collaborate

-clinicians will be assigned to a
+together to arrange a variety of

-variety of clinical experiences in
+clinical experiences in order to

-order to prepare them for externship
+prepare them for externship

-practica
+practica.
+Placements are arranged

+for a minimum of 2 days per week.

 SLPA:693 School-Based Extern Provides graduate clinicians with an

 (6 credit hours) opportunity to extend their

-academic and clinical training
+academic and clinical training to a

-outside the Audiology and Speech

-Center in a public school setting
+public school setting.
+Placements

+are arranged for a minimum of 3

+days per week.

 SLPA:691 School-Based Extern This course is designed as a

 (1 credit hour) Seminar supplement to the School-Based

 Extern experience

-SLPA:695 (6 credit hours) Medical Extern Provides graduate clinicians with an opportunity to extend their academic and clinical training outside the Audiology and Speech Center in a medical setting SLPA:696 (1 credit hour) Extern Seminar This course is designed as a supplement to the Medical Extern experience
+SLPA:695 (6 credit hours) Medical Extern Provides graduate clinicians with an opportunity to extend their academic and clinical training to an adult medical setting.
+Placements are arranged for a minimum of 3 days per week.
+SLPA:696 (1 credit hour) Extern Seminar This course is designed as a supplement to the Medical Extern experience